 On August 12, 1883, the last known living specimen of the Quagga died, and the species became extinct.
 This Zebra-like critter had only the front half of its head and body striped, and unfortunately, only 1 photo of a live Quagga is known to exist.
 Human encroachment on the habitat of the Quagga, including European colonization of Africa, farming and fencing, and hunting led to the extinction of this nifty looking beast.
-We previously listed 10 Animals Extinct or Endangered Because of Humans on August 12, and today we list 10 More.
+We previously listed “10 Animals Extinct or Endangered Because of Humans,” and today we list “10 More.”
 What animals would you add to the list?

 Did you know that Rhinos once lived in Europe and Great Britain?
 Well, they did, from around 350,000 years ago until climate change and human hunting caused them to go extinct around 10,000 years ago.
-Similar to modern Rhinos, the Wooly variety was covered in a blanket of long hair similar to the Wooly Mammoth they shared the countryside with.
+Similar to modern Rhinos, the Woolly variety was covered in a blanket of long hair similar to the Woolly Mammoth they shared the countryside with.
 Their size was 10 to 12 feet long and they weighed 3000 to as much as 6000 pounds.
-In 2015 the intact remains of a baby Wooly Rhino were found in Siberia, and a couple of nearly intact bodies of adult Wooly Rhinos have been found in the Ukraine.
+In 2015 the intact remains of a baby Woolly Rhino were found in Siberia, and a couple of nearly intact bodies of adult Woolly Rhinos have been found in the Ukraine.
 Can they be cloned?
 Only time will tell.

 Bison antiquus, a North American buffalo went extinct 10,000 years ago, and another ancient Bison, Bison occidentalis (Alaska and Canada) from North America went extinct 5000 years ago, mainly due to human predation and competition from other grazing animals.
-Both Bison species are related to the modern Bison bison that we call “Buffalo,” which appeared about 5000 years ago.
-Replaced the older types, and were nearly sent into extinction by the United States Government, through a program of wanton killing of Bison in an effort to deny Plains Indians of their main source of sustenance, enabling the government to “tame” the Plains tribes.
+Both Bison species are related to the modern Bison bison that we call “Buffalo,” which appeared about 5000 years ago and replaced the older types.
+These modern Bison were nearly sent into extinction by the United States Government, through a program of wanton killing of Bison in an effort to deny Plains Indians of their main source of sustenance, enabling the government to “tame” the Plains tribes.

 3. Giant Panda.